SkyRoW/neo-nos-voteo/README.md

-# Voteo - Decentralized voting app for NEO blockchain
+# Smart-contract for Voteo - Decentralized voting app for NEO blockchain
-Smart-Contract v1
+smart-contract v1

 In order to build and test this smart-contract local NEO blockchain needs to be set-up at first.